JeremyYu-cn/book/docs/articles/advancedAlgorithmicTech/Greedy.md

   - PQ operations can be implemented in O(log n) time.

 - PQ solution: Insert the nodes in a PQ, with minus the attachment cost as the keys.

+## Clustering

+### Definition of Clustering

+- Definition: Given a set U of n elements, a k-clustering of U is a partition of U into non-empty sets C1, ..., Ck.

+- Definition: The spacing of a k-clustering is the minimum distance between any pair of points in different clusters. // 不同集合之间的最小距离

+- Goal: Among all possible k-clusterings, find one with the maximum possible spacing.

+### In greedy algorithm

+- Pick two objects pi and pj with the smallest distance d(pi,pj).

+- Connect them with an edge e=(pi,pj).

+- Continue like this until we obtain k clusters.

+- If the edge e under consideration connects two objects pi and pj already in the same component, skip it.

+### Kruskal’s algorithm

+- Pick an edge (pi, pj) with the smallest cost d(pi,pj).

+- Include the edge in the output.

+- Stop before including the last k-1 edges.

+  - i.e., in the end, remove the k-1 most expensive edges.

+- If the edge e under consideration introduces a cycle, then skip it.

+- Lemma: Let C1, C2, ... , Ck be the k connected components formed by deleting the k-1 most expensive edges from a minimum spanning tree T. // 生成一个最小生成树需要删除 k - 1 条最 expensive 的边

+- Proof of the Lemma

+  - Let C’ = {C’1, C’2, ... , C’k} be any other k-clustering.

+  - By other, there exists a cluster Cr of C which is not contained in any cluster C's of C’.

+  - This means that there exist points pi, pj in Cr that belong to different clusters in C’.

+  - Let C’i and C’j denote these clusters respectively.